 Wood is plentiful in certain parts of the country.
-The Federal Government mandates as many cellulosic materials as possible to be used for developing renewable fuels to aid cleaning our air and environment.
+The Federal Government mandates as many cellulosic materials as possible to develop a biofuel plane to clean our air and environment.

 What are Biofuels?

-The term ‘Biofuel’ refers to liquid or gaseous fuels for the transport sector that is predominantly produced from biomass.
-A variety of fuels can be produced from biomass resources including liquid fuels, such as ethanol, methanol, biodiesel,
+The term ‘Biofuel’ refers to liquid or gaseous fuels for the transport sector predominantly produced from biomass.
+A variety of fuels can be produced from biomass resources, including liquid fuels, such as ethanol, methanol, biodiesel,

 Biofuel is Safe

-Fuels made from biomass provide unique environmental, economic strategic benefits and can be considered as a safe and clean liquid fuel alternative to fossil fuels.
+Fuels made from biomass provide unique environmental, economic, and strategic benefits and can be considered a safe and clean liquid fuel alternative to fossil fuels.
 Biofuels are made with almost ‘0’ harmful emissions, unlike petroleum products.

 Biofuel is Renewable

-Biofuels are a renewable energy source because they are derived from crops that can be harvested annually, biofuels are theoretically unlimited.
+Biofuels are a renewable energy source because they are derived from crops harvested annually; biofuels are theoretically unlimited.

 Biofuels are generally considered as offering many priorities, including; sustainability, reduction of greenhouse gas emissions, regional development, social structure and agriculture, and local security of supply.